peterhackenberg/EmBitz-guides/README.md

-# CubeMX-to-EmBitz
+# EmBitz-guides
+Some guides for EmBitz.
+I mostly use Embitz with CubeMX and STM32Fxxx MCUs.

-How to port CubeMX projects to EMBitz.
+  - How to port CubeMX projects to EMBitz.
 EmBitz is a great IDE and setting up STM32 projects via CubeMX is the easiest way, but CubeMX is not directly able to create EmBitz projects.
-This page shows how to do this.
+[Manual for porting CubeMX Projects to EMBitz (Example for STM32F7)](Manual%20for%20porting%20CubeMX%20Projects%20to%20EMBitz%20(Example%20for%20STM32F7).pdf)

+  - How to use STM32F746G-Discovery with EmBitz.
+The STLinkV2 embedded on the Discovery is with an internal mass storage.
+The EmBitz STLink GDB server is not able to connect to these types of STLinks, but works perfectly with these cheap STLinkV2 clones from china.
+So I soldered some cables to the Discovery board, so that I can use it with the chinese one.

   - The documents, populated in this repository are licensed under <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)</a>